Authority: Executive Vice Chancellor and Provost

 In cases where a request for promotion is turned down, if the request is resubmitted during a subsequent year, updated letters from external evaluators must be requested.
 Candidates, however, are free to include in their file copies of letters from previous applications for promotion.
 Under North Carolina law, the candidate may request the opportunity to read the letters at any time.

-8.1 Tenured Associate and Full Professors make reappointment recommendations and tenure and promotion recommendations to the rank of Associate Professor.
+8.1 Tenured Associate Professors and Professors make reappointment recommendations and tenure and promotion recommendations to the rank of Associate Professor.

 8.2.
-Full Professors make tenure and promotion recommendations to the rank of Full Professor.
+Professors make tenure and promotion recommendations to the rank of Professor.

-9.1.1 Composition of TRC: 4 senior faculty members, including at least one full professor, who acts as the convener.
+9.1.1 Composition of TRC: 4 senior faculty members, including at least one Professor, who acts as the convener.
 When possible, 3 committee members but no more than 3 will be drawn from the candidate’s field.

 9.1.2 Duties of TRC: The candidate submits the full tenure dossier to the TRC.
 The committee reviews the dossier (initially for format compliance) and designates one committee member to act as presenter for research (a faculty member from the candidate’s field) and another for teaching and service (not necessarily from the candidate’s field).